anp/moxie/README.md

 `moxie` (<small>/ˈmäksē/</small>) is a lightweight platform-agnostic UI runtime written in Rust, powering a strongly-typed declarative programming style with minimal interaction latency.

-The runtime itself doesn't have a "native" platform, and a `moxie::runloop` instance is a `Future` which owns the UI state and can be polled in-place or spawned onto an executor as defined by the application.
-Instances of the runtime are (TODO) independent of one another, and resource consumption is the only limit on concurrent execution of multiple runloops.
-This aligns with the project's goal to both empower Rust users to integrate existing frameworks into a top-level Rust app *and* to allow Rust-implemented UI components to be used across many language and application environments.

-TODO write a book about what all this means? and put at least one code example here.

 `moxie` is principally inspired by [React][react] and more specifically the recent [Hooks API][hooks].
 It aims to smoothly bridge the gap between stateless tools like [dear imgui][dear] and "traditional" UI paradigms with manually managed graphs of stateful, mutable objects.
-There are many interesting parallels in our design to those of recently announced UI frameworks [Jetpack Compose][compose] and [SwiftUI][swiftui], although a more in-depth comparison hasn't yet been written.
+There are many interesting parallels in our design to those of recently announced UI frameworks [Jetpack Compose][compose] and [SwiftUI][swiftui], although a more in-depth comparison hasn't yet been made.
 Also, in the course of looking for prior art (_ahem_ googling "memoized imgui"), I found a very interesting [thread on LtU](http://lambda-the-ultimate.org/node/4561) discussing various commenters' efforts and curiosities -- it's a fun read.

 [react]: https://reactjs.org
 [hooks]: https://reactjs.org/docs/hooks-intro.html